Fructose

 Fructose (/'frVktous, -ouz/), or fruit sugar, is a common monosaccharide, i.e. a simple sugar.
 It is classified as a reducing hexose, more specifically a ketonic simple sugar found in many plants, where it is often bonded to glucose to form the disaccharide sucrose.
-In terms of structure, it is a C-4 epimer of glucose.
-A white, water-soluble solid,It is one of the three dietary monosaccharides, along with glucose and galactose.
+A white, water-soluble solid, it is one of the three dietary monosaccharides, along with glucose and galactose.

 Fructose is found in honey, tree and vine fruits, flowers, berries, and most root vegetables.

 History

 Fructose was discovered by French chemist Augustin-Pierre Dubrunfaut in 1847.
 The name "fructose" was coined in 1857 by the English chemist William Allen Miller.
 Pure, dry fructose is a sweet, white, odorless, crystalline solid, and is the most water-soluble of all the sugars.

 Etymology

 The word "fructose" was coined in 1857 from the Latin for fructus (fruit) and the generic chemical suffix for sugars, -ose.
 It is also called fruit sugar and levulose or laevulose, due to its ability to rotate plane polarised light in a laevorotary fashion (anti-clockwise/to the left) when a beam is shone through it in solution.
 Likewise, dextrose (an isomer of glucose) is given its name due to its ability to rotate plane polarised light in a dextrorotary fashion (clockwise/to the right).